core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 The specification of the YANG 1.1 data modelling language {{I-D.ietf-netmod-rfc6020bis}} defines an XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.

 A new set of encoding rules has been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC7159}}.
-This is accomplished in the JSON Encoding of Data Modeled with YANG specification {{I-D.ietf-netmod-yang-json}}.
+This is accomplished in the JSON Encoding of Data Modeled with YANG specification {{RFC7951}}.

 The aim of this document is to define a set of encoding rules for the Concise Binary Object Representation (CBOR) {{RFC7049}}.
 The resulting encoding is more compact compared to XML and JSON and more suitable for Constrained Nodes and/or Constrained Networks as defined by {{RFC7228}}.